 That’s the big headline, but it isn’t the end of what home buyers are facing.

 Here in the Charlotte market, where Eastwood Homes is based, there is only an 18-day supply of homes for sale, according to a report released by the Canopy Realtor Association using MLS data.
 A six-month supply of homes means equilibrium in the market.
-For comparison, last year we had 2.1-month supply of homes in April during the pandemic lockdowns.
+For comparison, last year we had a 2.1-month supply of homes in April during the pandemic lockdowns.